kyma-project/website/content/blog-posts/2021-11-04-release-notes-2.0/index.md

 Within Kyma 2.0, dex will be deprecated.
 Therefore ORY oathkeeper will no longer use dex to verify jwt tokens.
 Existing APIRules which do have an access strategy "jwt" defined need to be enriched with an individual jwks_url pointing to your custom OpenID Connect-compliant identity provider.

+## Serverless

+### Python 3.8 deprecation

+We are planning to remove Python 3.8 as Kyma has Python 3.9 available in Kyma serverless.
+From this release, python 3.8 is deprecated and will be removed in next release.
+We recommend that you configure all your Python 3.8 Functions to run on the Python 3.9 runtime

 ## Service Management

 ### Service Catalog deprecation